 Here are some of the best discount brokerages for Canadian investors:

 Questrade is one of Canada’s largest discount brokerages.
-It was established in 1999 and has over 250,000 new users signing up each year.
+Established in 1999, it has over 250,000 new users signing up each year.

 Questrade offers free purchases for Canadian gold ETFs and charges a low $4.95 minimum fee when you sell your ETF holdings.